ziutek/emgo/README.md

 ### Emgo

+Emgo consist of compiler (based on Go to C translation) and set of packages that allows you to run Go programs on  small 32-bit microcontrollers.

+There is [Embedded Go](https://github.com/embeddedgo) project that envolved from Emgo which is based on the [reference Go compiler](https://golang.org).
+It has much higher hardware requirements but it is also 100% compatible with the [Go language specification](https://golang.org/ref/spec).
+The main development process has moved to Embeadded Go but I still use Emgo for small MCUs so some things can be backported here.

+### How to start

 First of all, to try Emgo you need the [Go compiler](https://golang.org/) installed.
 The current Emgo compiler and whole process described below requires also some kind of Unix-like operating system.
 There is a chance that Windows with Cygwin can be used but this was not tested.

 You can probably use `go get` to install Emgo but the preferred way is to clone this repository using the git command: